 Discuss the pros and cons of different drugs with your doctor.
 Together you can decide which medication is best for you after considering many factors, including costs and other aspects of your health.

 In addition to diabetes medications, your doctor might prescribe low-dose aspirin therapy as well as blood pressure and cholesterol-lowering medications to help prevent heart and blood vessel disease.

 If you have type 2 diabetes and your body mass index (BMI) is greater than 35, you may be a candidate for weight-loss surgery (bariatric surgery).
 Blood sugar levels return to normal in 55 to 95 percent of people with diabetes, depending on the procedure performed.
 Surgeries that bypass a portion of the small intestine have more of an effect on blood sugar levels than do other weight-loss surgeries.

-Drawbacks to the surgery include cost, and there are risks involved, including a risk of death.
+Drawbacks to the surgery include its high cost, and there are risks involved, including a risk of death.
 Additionally, drastic lifestyle changes are required and long-term complications may include nutritional deficiencies and osteoporosis.

 Women with type 2 diabetes may need to alter their treatment during pregnancy.
-Many women use insulin therapy during pregnancy.
+Many women will require insulin therapy during pregnancy.
 Cholesterol-lowering medications and some blood pressure drugs can't be used during pregnancy.